leonlinsx/minimal-mistakes/_posts/2019-05-31-improve-forecasts-communists.md

 > Whaling fleets that met or exceeded targets were rewarded handsomely, their triumphs celebrated in the Soviet press and the crews given large bonuses.
 But failure to meet targets came with harsh consequences.

 If I was a ship captain and knew that all that mattered was exceeding my mass target year over year, of course I'd do everything I can to do so.
-Why bother about whether my catch actually gets used, or the long-term consequences of my fishing, as long as I was rewarded?
+Why bother about what my catch is used for, or the long-term consequences of my fishing, as long as I was rewarded?

 > \[A fisherman\] warned the minister that if the whaling practices didn’t change, their grandchildren would live in a world with no whales at all.
 “Your grandchildren?”
 Ishkov scoffed.
 “Your grandchildren aren’t the ones who can remove me from my job.”

 Even in a communist system, people react to incentives (of course they do!) and will try to optimise for what they think is the best case outcome for themselves \[4\].
 As I've written before, understanding what and how people are motivated is key to understanding why systems end up with the outcomes they do.
-If you think such an outcome can't happen in today's world, think about how company executives are incentivised to run companies and what metrics they are measured by.
+If you think such a scenario can't happen in today's world, think about how company executives are incentivised to run companies and what metrics they are measured by.

 **Better mental habits by Jennifer Berger**